Nicole Eustace

-Nicole Eustace is an American historian who won the 2022 Pulitzer Prize for History and was a finalist for the 2021 National Book Award for Nonfiction.
+Nicole Eustace is an American historian who won the 2022 Pulitzer Prize for History, for Covered with Night: A Story of Murder and Indigenous Justice in Early America and was a finalist for the 2021 National Book Award for Nonfiction.

 She graduated from the University of Pennsylvania.
-She is professor at New York University.
+She is a professor at New York University.
+Eustace was awarded a Guggenheim Fellowship in 2025.